Nextcloud

-Nextcloud is a suite of client-server software for creating and using file hosting services.
-It can integrate with the Collabora Online and OnlyOffice office suites.
-It can be hosted in the cloud or on premise and can scale up to millions of users.
-It is translated to 60 languages.
+Nextcloud is a modular workspace platform designed to provide teams and businesses with a comprehensive environment for digital collaboration.
+Beyond central data management, it integrates office suites like Collabora Online and EuroOffice for seamless, cooperative workflows.
+The platform features built-in tools for chat, videoconferencing, and a privacy-focused AI assistant capable of running entirely on local LLMs.
+Supported by a rich ecosystem of apps, it can be hosted in the cloud or on premises and can scale up to millions of users.
+It has been translated into over 100 languages.

 Features

 Nextcloud files are stored in conventional directory structures, accessible via WebDAV if necessary.
 A SQLite, MySQL/MariaDB or PostgreSQL database is required to provide additional functionality like permissions, shares, and comments.

 Nextcloud can synchronize with local clients running Windows (Windows 8.1 and above), macOS (10.14 or later), Linux and FreeBSD.
 Nextcloud permits user and group administration locally or via different backends like OpenID or LDAP.
 Content can be shared inside the system by defining granular read/write permissions between users and groups.
 Nextcloud users can create public URLs when sharing files.

 Logging of file-related actions, as well as disallowing access based on file access rules is also available.

 Security options like brute-force protection and multi-factor authentication using TOTP, WebAuthn, Oauth2, and OpenID Connect are available.

 Nextcloud has planned new features such as monitoring capabilities, full-text search and Kerberos authentication, as well as audio/video conferencing, expanded federation and smaller user interface improvements.